-After receiving all the qualification materials, watched demos and taking it for a trial run, you’ll likely have decided on a vendor.
+After receiving all the qualification materials, watching a bevy of demos and taking the software for a trial run, you’ll likely have decided on a vendor.
 From here you’ll go through the normal pricing and contract negotiation.
 Be sure to reference back to other pricing information you collected.

 By having pricing from competing technologies available, you’ll have a better time getting an offer that fits your budget.